-- all staff are kept up to date with Child Protection issues by formal training taking place regularly annually; online courses, external training and in-house training provided throughout the year - clear reminders of all procedures will be given out to all staff on the training day at the start of every academic year, with frequent reminders at teacher and teaching assistant meetings, meetings with lunchtime supervisors, training events, weekly staff briefings and subsequent training days - the Designated Safeguarding Leads will take part in advanced level training (Core Working Together) at least every two years - all policies and procedures will follow DFE guidance on Child Protection issues - governors will be kept informed about procedures through the Child Protection Link Governor - good monitoring takes place of pupils identified as at risk - the pastoral team (Headteacher, Deputy Headteacher, SENCo) works closely with outside agencies to share information and co-ordinate support for the pupil
+- all staff are kept up to date with child protection issues by formal training taking place regularly annually; online courses, external training and in-house training provided throughout the year - clear reminders of all procedures will be given out to all staff on the training day at the start of every academic year, with frequent reminders at teacher and teaching assistant meetings, meetings with lunchtime supervisors, training events, weekly staff briefings and subsequent training days - the Designated Safeguarding Leads will take part in advanced level training (Core Working Together) at least every two years - all policies and procedures will follow DFE guidance on Child Protection issues - governors will be kept informed about procedures through the Child Protection Link Governor - good monitoring takes place of pupils identified as at risk - the pastoral team (Headteacher, Deputy Headteacher, Early Help Facilitator, SENCo) works closely with outside agencies to share information and co-ordinate support for the pupil kept up to date by refresher training at regular intervals for all staff.

-According to 'Keeping Children Safe in Education' (2018), the Headteacher and all other staff who work with children will undertake training to equip them to carry out their responsibilities for Child Protection effectively.
-This will be kept up to date by refresher training at regular intervals for all staff.
 A training record is kept for all adults working in contact with children.

+According to 'Keeping Children Safe in Education' (2019), the Headteacher and all other staff who work with children will undertake training to equip them to carry out their responsibilities for child protection effectively.
+This will be